-- Reliable quantification of splitting, joining and moving away within x minutes; - Times for door opening and closing sequences; time to shut down, change ends and open the desk; driver prep time (affects trade union agreements as well as train timing) - Coping with short platforms (selective door opening requirements) and driver only operation; - Any safety/compatibility management requirements that might be passed to the TOC by the supplier, e.g. daily checks for electrical interference monitors or other safety systems.
-This can require technical personnel at locations such as stabling sidings where they would not normally be present, adding cost and stretching resources; - Maintenance constraints and opportunities to be included in the train design (e.g. no train components should require planned maintenance intervention between the maintenance intervals for diagrams); - Easy re-start of electric trains after a 3rd rail or overhead contact line supply outage; - Easy access to equipment for in-service diagnostics and fault mitigation (e.g. not putting resettable or diagnostic devices a long way from the driver or adjacent to high voltages); - Mechanical and electrical compatibility with existing fleets that the TOC will continue to operate.
+- Reliable quantification of the time for the train to be ready to move after 'Aux On'; splitting, joining and moving away i.e within x minutes; - Times for door opening and closing sequences; time to shut down, change ends and open the desk; driver prep time (affects trade union agreements as well as train timing) - Coping with short platforms (selective door opening requirements) and driver only operation; - Any safety/compatibility management requirements that might be passed to the TOC by the supplier, e.g. daily checks needed for safety systems.
+This can require technical personnel at locations such as stabling sidings where they would not normally be present, adding cost and stretching resources; - Maintenance constraints and opportunities to be included in the train design (e.g. no train components should require planned maintenance intervention between the maintenance intervals for diagrams); - Easy re-start of electric trains after a 3rd rail or overhead contact line supply outage; - Easy access to equipment for in-service diagnostics and fault mitigation (e.g. not putting re-settable or diagnostic devices a long way from the driver or adjacent to high voltages); - Mechanical and electrical compatibility with existing fleets that the TOC will continue to operate.